communitybridge/easycla/docs/Sign-In-to-the-CLA-Corporate-Console.md

 # Sign In to the CLA Corporate Console
-As a CLA manager, sign in to the CLA Corporate Console to add your company to a project and do management tasks.
+As a CCLA manager, sign in to the CLA Corporate Console to add your company to a project and do management tasks.

 **Do these steps**: